This article is part of The Ascender, the Highrise platform for articles and resources.

 • Democratic coaching requires a high level of trust.

-Advantages of the democratic coaching style
+Advantages of the democratic coaching style:

 • Elevated client motivation and participation.

-• It increased creativity and innovation.
+• Increased creativity and innovation.

 • Stronger relationship between the coach and client.

-• Democratic coaching is better for long-term growth.
+• Better for long-term growth.

-Disadvantages of the democratic coaching style
+Disadvantages of the democratic coaching style:

 • Coaching sessions run long because the client gets to participate in everything, making this style less appropriate for time-sensitive situations.